-The resource guide suggests additional optional activities and games which help the young people form a positive group dynamic helpful to learning and discipleship.
+The leader’s guide offers additional optional activities and games which help the young people form a positive group dynamic and a model short talk.

 Our goal in Level 3-Youth is to provide a comfortable, friendly atmosphere for young people to discuss the Bible so they can build a foundation for life on God’s Word and become confident in Him through the transitions of life.
-We aim to equip them to know and follow God’s Word so they can apply the truth to real-life situations.
+We aim to equip them to discover God’s Word for themselves so they can apply the truth to real-life situations.
 It is our prayer that their beliefs will be based on biblical truth rather than on secular reasoning.